mattvenn/zero-to-asic-www/content/post/mpw1-bringup.md

 ![post mortem boards](/mpw1_bringup/postmortem.jpg)

 The board allows easy access to the pins and provides 3 adjustable voltage rails.
-An [icebreaker FPGA](https://1bitsquared.com/products/icebreaker) board. tnt wrote some gateware that allows us to control the voltage supplies and also supply the firmware by simulating a FLASH chip.
+An [icebreaker FPGA](https://1bitsquared.com/products/icebreaker) board allows us to control the voltage supplies and also provide the firmware by simulating a FLASH chip.

 Board repository [here](https://github.com/PyFive-RISC-V/pyfive-mpw1-postmortem).